karlhorky/unofficial-guide-to-google-analytics-cookie-banners/README.md

 ### Step 1c: Privacy Policy section

-Mention Google Analytics in your privacy policy with instructions how to remove cookies.
+Mention Google Analytics in your privacy policy with instructions how to remove cookies (opt-out).

 ## Step 2: Usage after Consent